 XT100 Camera Straps

-The straps that comes with Fujifilm cameras aren’t the best.
+The straps that come with Fujifilm cameras aren’t the best.
 They are small, cheap and uncomfortable.

 I always buy additional straps for my Fujifilm cameras and here are a few of my favorite.